Jean Arp

 Hans Peter Wilhelm Arp (/ɑrp/; /de/; 16 September 1886 – 7 June 1966), better known as Jean Arp in English, was a German-French sculptor, painter and poet.
 He was known as a Dadaist and an abstract artist.

 Early life

-Arp was born Hans Peter Wilhelm Arp to a French mother and a German father in Strasbourg during the period between the Franco-Prussian War and World War I, when the city and surrounding region were under the control of the German Empire.
-Following the return of Alsace to France at the end of World War I, French law required Arp to adopt a French name, and he legally became Jean Arp, although he continued referring to himself as "Hans" when he spoke German.
+Arp was born Hans Peter Wilhelm Arp to a French mother and a German father in Strasbourg during the period, between the Franco-Prussian War and World War I, when the city and surrounding region of Alsace–Lorraine were under the control of the German Empire.
+When they reverted to France at the end of World War I, French law required Arp to adopt a French name, and he legally became Jean Arp, although he continued referring to himself as "Hans" when he spoke German.

 Career

 Dada

 In 1904, after leaving the École des Arts et Métiers in Strasbourg, he went to Paris where he published his poetry for the first time.
 From 1905 to 1907, he studied at the Weimarer Kunstschule in Germany, where he met his uncle, German landscape painter Carl Arp.
 In 1908 he returned to Paris, where he attended the Académie Julian.
 Arp was a founder-member of the first modern art alliance in Switzerland Moderne Bund in Lucerne in 1911, participating in their exhibitions from 1911 to 1913.

 In 1912 he went to Munich and called on Wassily Kandinsky, the influential Russian painter and art theorist.
 Arp was encouraged by him in his researches and exhibited with the Der Blaue Reiter group.
 Later that year, he took part in a major exhibition in Zürich, along with Henri Matisse, Robert Delaunay, and Kandinsky.
 In Berlin in 1913, he was taken up by Herwarth Walden, the dealer and magazine editor who was at that time one of the most powerful figures in the European avant-garde.

 In 1915 he moved to Switzerland to take advantage of Swiss neutrality.
 Arp later told the story of how, when he was notified to report to the German consulate in Zürich, he pretended to be mentally ill in order to avoid being drafted into the German Army: after crossing himself whenever he saw a portrait of Paul von Hindenburg, Arp was given paperwork on which he was told to write his date of birth on the first blank line.
 Accordingly, he wrote "16/9/87"; he then wrote "16/9/87" on every other line as well, then drew one final line beneath them and, "without worrying too much about accuracy", calculated their sum.
 Hans Richter, describing this story, noted that "they [the German authorities] believed him."